0191 469 4954

 2

-Our attendance data over the past 3 years indicates that attendance among disadvantaged pupils has been between 2 – 6% lower than for non-disadvantaged pupils.
-However, this was partly due to COVID as the difference has reduced over the past 2 years.
+Our attendance data over the past 3 years indicates that attendance among disadvantaged pupils has been between 2 – 4% lower than for non-disadvantaged pupils.
+Although our non PP pupils attendance has improved since Covid our PP attendance continues to fall despite interventions.

-Our PA data for the past 3 years indicates that rates of PA have increased for both PP and Non PP pupils; the biggest increase being in Non PP pupils.
+Our PA data for the past 3 years indicates that rates of PA have increased for our PP pupils.
 Our assessments and observations indicate that absenteeism is negatively impacting our disadvantaged pupils’ progress.

 Intended outcomes